maheskakarot/Movie_genre_classification/README.md

 # Movie_genre_classification
-Multiclass classification of movies into its respective genre
+After analysing plot summary of a movie we classify them into a specific genre.